liranbr/Playfrens/README.md

 # Playfrens

-Early WIP tool, that will help you Play with Friends :)
+WIP website that helps you Play with Friends :)

-elevator pitch also wip.
+Elevator pitch also WIP.